Atypical antipsychotic: Society and culture

 Between May 2007 and April 2008, 5.5 million Americans filled at least one prescription for an atypical antipsychotic.
-In patients under the age of 65, 71% of patients were prescribed an atypical antipsychotic to treat Schizophrenia or Bipolar Disorder where this dropped to 38% in patients aged 65 or above.
+In patients under the age of 65, 71% of patients were prescribed an atypical antipsychotic to treat schizophrenia or bipolar disorder where this dropped to 38% in patients aged 65 or above.

+Despite the name "antipsychotics", the drugs are commonly used for a variety of conditions that do not involve psychosis.
+Some healthcare professionals reported avoiding the name "atypical antipsychotic" when prescribing the drug to patients who had bipolar disorder.